KFPL Statement of Policy

 In order to protect its network and users, the Library reserves the right to terminate a connection at any time or to withdraw wireless access entirely.

 The Library reserves the right to impose user bandwidth restrictions as required and without notice.

-Users are expected to comply with the KFPL Internet Access policy and the Patron Code of Conduct.
+Users are expected to comply with this policy and the Patron Code of Conduct.
 Failure to do so may result in the loss of Internet use and/or library privileges.

 Original policy date: October 2003

 Next Review: February 2024